Brisk4t/Ongaku-Discord/README.md

 </p>

-Personal Music Bot for Discord
+<h3> Personal Music Bot for Discord </h3>

+Plays music on voice channel based on URL or search query.